uga-libraries/hub-monitoring/README.md

                 - preservation_log.txt
                 - additional metadata files (optional)

-For the collection summary, the department name should be part of the directory path, although it does not need to be in the directory folder.

 For the risk update, download the latest version of NARA's Digital Preservation Plan spreadsheet (CSV version) from the [U.S. National Archives Digital Preservation GitHub Repo](https://github.com/usnationalarchives/digital-preservation).